-A. If you choose to receive any portion of your benefit in a lump sum, or if you select payments from account for less than 10 years, 20 percent of the distribution's taxable portion will be withheld for Federal income taxes.
-You may request additional Federal income tax withholding on taxable amounts.
-An additional amount may be withheld for State income tax if required.
-See the Special Tax Notice beginning on page 7.
+A. If you choose to receive any portion of your benefit in a lump sum, or if you select payments from account for less than 10 years, 20 percent of the distribution's taxable portion will be withheld for federal income taxes.
+You may request additional federal income tax withholding on taxable amounts.
+An additional amount may be withheld for state income tax if required.
+See the Special Tax Notice.